Schooley's Mountain, New Jersey

-The Lenni Lenape Native Americans called it home.
+The earliest residents were the Lenape Native Americans, who called it home.
 The Vanderbilts were among the numerous New York City socialites who trekked to the mountain for its restorative waters.
 The rich chalybeate-infused waters were thought to improve health, and detoxify the system.

 Schooley's Mountain County Park offers active and passive recreation on 797 acre.
-The park was acquired by the Morris County Parks Commission in 1968 and opened to the public in 1974.
+The park was acquired by the Morris County Parks Commission in 1969 and opened to the public in 1974.

+Schooley's Mountain General Store opened in 1803 and is the oldest continuously operating general store in the state as of 2023.
+Notable visitors include Ulysses S. Grant, William Henry Harrison, Franklin D. Roosevelt and Robert De Niro.

 Historic district

 The Schooley's Mountain Historic District encompassing the community was added to the National Register of Historic Places in 1991 for its significance in architecture, entertainment/recreation, and health/medicine.